 We focus our review on empirical studies that involved elicitations using the Person Trade-Off (PTO) method.
-This method elicits moral preferences over inter-personal trade-offs by choosing between treatment programmes for two distinct groups of people, which generally differ in their size and/or in the severity of illness that they can be cured of.
-The PTO approach requires decision-makers to choose between (i) providing a large health benefit for a few people and, (ii) a smaller health benefit for many others (Schwarzinger et al., 2004, p.
-172).
+This method elicits moral preferences over interpersonal trade-offs by choosing between treatment programs for two distinct groups of people, which generally differ in their size and/or in the severity of illness that they can be cured of.
+The PTO approach requires decision-makers to choose between (i) providing a large health benefit for a few people and (ii) a smaller health benefit for many others (Schwarzinger et al. 2004, 172).
 Typically, respondents' preferences are elicited either directly or in two steps.
-In the "direct" elicitations, respondents are presented with a description of two treatment programmes that are helping two different groups of patients and are asked that if one programme helps ten (or other baseline number of) patients suffering from condition X, how many patients suffering from condition Y would the second programme have to help in order for them to be indifferent between the two programmes.
-In the "step-wise" elicitations, respondents are asked in step one to prioritize for treatment one of two same-sized groups that can be cured of ailments of differing severity.
-In step two, the characteristics of the group that was prioritized for treatment at step one is kept constant, but the number of people in the group that was deprioritized is varied to find the point of indifference, or "equal choiceworthiness" between the two programmes.
-By way of illustration: in the first step, a respondent is asked to prioritize either programme A, which cures 100 patients of a fatal illness or programme B, which cures 100 patients of paraplegia, or to indicate that these programmes should have equal priority.
-If they choose programme A, in the second step, this respondent is asked how many people would have to be cured of paraplegia to make them consider the two treatment programmes are equally choiceworthy.
-If, instead, the respondent indicates that the two programmes are equally choiceworthy when they both save 100 people, even though they view early death as significantly more severe than paraplegia, then their response is counted as an equivalence refusal.
+In "direct" elicitations, respondents are presented with a description of two treatment programs that help two different groups of patients and are asked, "If one programme helps ten (or some other baseline number of) patients suffering from condition X, how many patients suffering from condition Y would the second programme have to help in order for you to be indifferent between the two programmes?"
+In "step-wise" elicitations, respondents are asked in step one to prioritize for treatment one of two same-sized groups that can be cured of ailments of differing severity.
+In step two, the characteristics of the group that was prioritized for treatment at step one are kept constant, but the number of people in the group that was deprioritized is varied to find the point of indifference, or "equal choiceworthiness" between the two programs.
+By way of illustration: in the first step, a respondent is asked to prioritize either program A, which cures 100 patients of a fatal illness, or program B, which cures 100 patients of paraplegia, or to indicate that these programs should have equal priority.
+If they choose program A, in the second step, this respondent is asked how many people would have to be cured of paraplegia to make them consider the two treatment programs equally choiceworthy.
+If, instead, the respondent indicates that the two programs are equally choiceworthy when they both save 100 people, even though they view early death as significantly more severe than paraplegia, then their response is counted as an equivalence refusal.

 Only a limited number of PTO studies report the share of equivalence refusals among the public.
-In many studies, the condition that the equivalence refusals are at odds with all leading theories of distributive justice is not met or the share of the equivalence refusals is not reported.
+In many studies, the condition that equivalence refusals must be at odds with all leading theories of distributive justice is not met or the share of the equivalence refusals is not reported.

-For instance, some PTO studies do not directly compare treatment programmes that help the same number of people with conditions of differing severity.
+For instance, some PTO studies do not directly compare treatment programs that help the same number of people with conditions of differing severity.
 Instead, the numbers of people helped are adjusted based on the severity that respondents assigned to the respective health conditions.
-For instance, respondents who, on a scale on which the wellbeing of time alive in perfect health is rated at one and death at zero had previously indicated that a debilitating knee condition has a well-being value of 0.5, while a case of acute appendicitis (which is terminal if untreated) has a well-being of zero, were then asked whether they would rather cure ten people acute appendicitis or twenty people of the knee condition or whether they were indifferent between the two (Ubel et al., 1996).
-Providing an equality response (indicating indifference) in such a case would not count as an equivalence refusal as one of the leading theories of justice - utilitarianism - would indicate equality.
+For instance, respondents who, on a scale on which the well-being of time alive in perfect health is rated at one and death is rated at zero, had previously indicated that a debilitating knee condition has a well-being value of 0.5, while a case of acute appendicitis (which is terminal if untreated) has a well-being of zero, were then asked whether they would rather cure ten people acute appendicitis or twenty people of the knee condition or whether they were indifferent between the two (Ubel et al. 1996).
+Providing an equality response (indicating indifference) in such a case would not count as an equivalence refusal as one of the leading theories of justice-utilitarianism-would indicate such equality.